niftynontas/Life-Science-Web-App-Final-Project/README.md

 📅 Calendar & Planner Integration

-📸 Screenshots (Optional)
-Insert screenshots of each page if you'd like to include them later.

 This project is part of a mission to make studying beautiful, motivating, and impactful.
 Created to inspire learners to reach their full potential in Grade 12 and beyond.